CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.2xlarge.md

 ```

-Note, this took longer than the run done using c6a.48xlarge, where 32 cores were used.
-The c6a.2xlarge also has smaller cache sizes than the c6a.48xlarge, which you can see when you compare output of the lscpu command.
+The c6a.2xlarge has smaller cache sizes than the c6a.48xlarge, which you can see when you compare output of the lscpu command.

 ### Change to the scripts directory